 Contact Hosting Provider

-In some cases, this error may be due to a problem from your web host, which you can find out by contacting them.
+In some cases, this error may be due to a problem from your WordPress hosting, which you can find out by contacting your host.

-Even if that is not the case, your web host tech support has access to logs that can help them pinpoint the cause of your error, so you should contact them at this point.
+Even if that is not the case, your hosting company tech support has access to server logs that can help them pinpoint the cause of your error, so you should contact them at this point.

 After going through all the steps above, you should no longer see the 500 internal server error message on your site.
 However, in some cases, this can be more stubborn than usual.